tarunkolla/FISH-Language/README.md

   <details>
  <summary>Write</summary>
    <p>
-    Write is used to display a promt such as:
+    Write is used to display a prompt such as:

    ```
     $f